felixrieseberg/Ghost-Updater-Azure/readme.md

 ![](https://raw.githubusercontent.com/felixrieseberg/Ghost-Updater-Azure/master/docs/password-screen2.png)

 ### Support
+If you run into any issues, please go and report them in the [issue section of the GitHub repository](https://github.com/felixrieseberg/Ghost-Updater-Azure/issues).

 We at Microsoft love Ghost, which is why we release this code.
-It is not a Microsoft product - there is no warranty or support of any kind.
+It is not an official Microsoft product - there is no warranty of any kind.
 Please see License.md if you have any questions.

 ### License
-The MIT License (MIT), Copyright (c) 2014 Felix Rieseberg.
+The MIT License (MIT), Copyright (c) 2014 Felix Rieseberg & Microsoft Corporation.
 Please see License.md for details.